philzook58/philzook58.github.io/_posts/2025-02-04-tree_decomp_etudes.md

 <https://github.com/pa-ba/calc-graph-comp>  Beyond Trees: Calculating Graph-Based Compilers.
 This uses HOAS lambdas to model graphs.
 The opposite direction from what I was pointing out.

+## Algebraic Graphs

+Algebraic graphs doesn't seem that different from the perspective of graph decompositions.
+They are a tree describing a way of constructing the graph out of operations.
+These operations may have nice algerbaic properties with respect to each other, like distributivity.

+- <https://www.cs.tufts.edu/comp/150FP/archive/andrey-mokhov/algebraic-graphs.pdf> Algebraic Graphs with Class (Functional Pearl).
+- <https://arxiv.org/abs/2202.09230> United Monoids: Finding Simplicial Sets and Labelled Algebraic Graphs in Trees
+- <https://arxiv.org/abs/2403.02273> Let a Thousand Flowers Bloom: An Algebraic Representation for Edge Graphs
+- <https://dl.acm.org/doi/abs/10.1145/3704892>  Formalising Graph Algorithms with Coinduction
+- <https://dl.acm.org/doi/10.1145/3473577>  Algebras for weighted search
+- <https://dl.acm.org/doi/10.1145/2500365.2500613> Fun with semirings: a functional pearl on the abuse of linear algebra

 ## More on tree decompositions

 Tree decomposition is useful for dynamic programming combinatorial problems on graphs.
 The bag of vertices in the node is sort of the open interface.
 You can solve the subproblems parametrized on